fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 **pytest-pycodestyle, pytest-pep8: Comply with Python’s Style Guide**

-PEP 8 is a style guide for Python code.^8 It is enforced for standard library code, and is used by many—if not most—Python developers, open source or otherwise.
-The pycodestyle^9 command-line tool can be used to check Python source code to see if it complies with PEP 8.
-Use the pytest-pycodestyle plugin^10 to run pycodestyle on code in your project, including test code, with the --pep8 flag.
-The pycodestyle tool used to be called pep8,^11 and pytest-pep8^12 is available if want to run the legacy tool.
+PEP 8 is a style guide for Python code.
+It is enforced for standard library code, and is used by many—if not most—Python developers, open source or otherwise.
+The pycodestyle command-line tool can be used to check Python source code to see if it complies with PEP 8.
+Use the pytest-pycodestyle plugin0 to run pycodestyle on code in your project, including test code, with the --pep8 flag.
+The pycodestyle tool used to be called pep8,1 and pytest-pep82 is available if want to run the legacy tool.

 **pytest-flake8: Check for Style Plus Linting**

 While pep8 checks for style, flake8 is a full linter that also checks for PEP 8 style.
-The flake8 package^13 is a collection of different style and static analysis tools all rolled into one.
+The flake8 package3 is a collection of different style and static analysis tools all rolled into one.
 It includes lots of options, but has reasonable default behavior.
-With the pytest-flake8 plugin,^14 you can run all of your source code and test code through flake8 and get a failure if something isn’t right.
+With the pytest-flake8 plugin,4 you can run all of your source code and test code through flake8 and get a failure if something isn’t right.
 It checks for PEP 8, as well as for logic errors.
 Use the --flake8 option to run flake8 during a pytest session.
-You can extend flake8 with plugins that offer even more checks, such as flake8-docstrings,^15 which adds pydocstyle checks for PEP 257, Python’s docstring conventions.^16
+You can extend flake8 with plugins that offer even more checks, such as flake8-docstrings,5 which adds pydocstyle checks for PEP 257, Python’s docstring conventions.6

 ### Plugins for Web Development